 Write For Free

 I don’t do a lot of guest posting anymore, but I used to guest post a lot.
+(In fact, I should probably be doing more now.)
 Hands down, guest posting is one of the easiest ways to get your writing skillz noticed.
 And, since you’re typically not getting paid to guest post, you can just consider it an investment in your freelance writing future.
-Am I right?

-After you start emailing websites in an effort to get freelance writing jobs, you’ll notice that some of them will respond.
-Answering those emails prompty will put you in the front of their minds and make it more likely they’ll give you a shot.
+After you start emailing websites to get freelance writing jobs, you’ll notice that some of them will respond.
+Answering those emails promptly will put you in the front of their minds and make it more likely they’ll give you a shot.
 Trust me, no matter how amazing you are, no one wants to wait three days to hear back from you.
 Freelance writers are a dime a dozen.
 You have to be quick!

 Use Your Personality

 A lot of my freelance writing jobs are totally boring.
-However, some of the jobs I do require an infusion of my amazing personality and/or hilarious anecdotes.
+However, some of the jobs require an infusion of my amazing personality and/or hilarious anecdotes.
 In a sea of other writers competing for the same jobs, it doesn’t hurt to let your individuality shine.
 Just be yourself.
-Or, better yet, be a more interesting version of yourself.
+Better yet, be a more interesting version of yourself.
 Trust me….it helps!

 Apply for Jobs on Job Boards…Or Not